martin-ly/Facebook-Hacker-Cup-2013/README.md

 Facebook-Hacker-Cup-2013
 ========================

-This repo contains solutions to various problems appeared in facebook hacker cup 2013.
+This repo contains solutions to some problems appeared in facebook hacker cup 2013.